The Ridge Ranger – an exciting new online show for families and children aged 4 – 11 (A GCLP commission)

 Greensand Country Landscape Partnership Historical Volunteers: Daniel Bowles, Mariella Cook, Dorothy Jamieson, Sian Griffiths, Kelvin Horton, Molly Lambourne, Mark Lewis, David McKears, Sheila Meekums, Peter Goff and Sandra Reed.

-Special Thanks to: John Balaam at The Greensand Trust, Sarah Cowling at The Wildlife Trust for Beds, Cambs & Northants, Joanna Hewitt, Jane and Thomas Lee, Phil Nicholson and the Head Ranger at Ampthill Great Park and John Pitts.
+Special Thanks to: Jon Balaam at The Greensand Trust, Sarah Cowling at The Wildlife Trust for Beds, Cambs & Northants, Joanna Hewitt, Jane and Thomas Lee, Phil Nicholson and Lee Burns (Lead Ranger) at Ampthill Great Park and John Pitts.